 Our portfolio of online communities currently comprises the following forums:

-LDOX is our latest online community – and it’s our first community on a local level.
+LDOX is our first community on a local level.
 LDOX aims to ensure that people with learning disabilities, people with autism, children with special educational needs and people with related disabilities in Oxfordshire get the best support and opportunities available.

 Parents, friends, relatives, people working in the field, and of course people with learning disabilities themselves are invited to join the forum, ask questions, share information, and talk about what is happening in their lives!

 The community combines a clean, modern web-based forum with excellent email integration.